OutSystems/docs-product/src/ref/apis/javascript/modules/rolecheck.md

 Checks if the current user has the given role.

-Tip: module roles are available through the `$roles` pre-defined object.
+Tip: Module roles are available through the `$roles` pre-defined object.

 Example: